Caring and Breeding of Nothobranchius rachovii

 Size

-These fish do not grow very large, adult males can reach a size of up to 50 mm (1.9 inches) and as stated above have a very short lifespan, the smaller size of these fish does mean that they can be kept in smaller aquariums making breeding projects more viable in monetary terms and they are generally of a peaceful nature meaning that they can be kept with other similar sized species that possess the same nature and prefer the same water conditions.
+These fish do not grow very large, adult males can reach a size of up to 50 mm (1.9 inch) and as stated above have a very short lifespan, the smaller size of these fish does mean that they can be kept in smaller aquariums making breeding projects more viable in monetary terms and they are generally of a peaceful nature meaning that they can be kept with other similar sized species that possess the same nature and prefer the same water conditions.

 Their natural habitat is the African continent where many hundreds of species of Killifish can be found, this particular species was first imported into Europe in the mid 1920's where a few specimens were brought back by an aquarist based in Germany.
 Earlier attempts to breed these fish prior to this were unsuccessful as little was known about the habits and conditions required by these fish for a successful project to be undertaken.